AdamTong04/CaretType/README.md

 # CaretType
 A small project I made myself, a speed typing test with a leader board to showcase your highest scores!
-This makes use of Javascript, HTML and PHP!
+This makes use of Javascript, HTML, CSS and PHP!